wesamhamad/Base-Arm_ControlPanel/README.md

 A project for SmartMethods Internship, the software development process of a robotic base&arm.

--Firest, I designed a Web page to control the Base of arm  , API (Application Programming Interface) using html, css, javascript to controls the movement of the base .

--Then I copmined the two web pages into one page to make it easy to a user to controol both at the same page.
+-Firest, I designed a Web page to control the Base of arm  , API (Application Programming Interface) using html, css, javascript to controls the movement of the base, then I copmined the two web pages into one page to make it easy to a user to controol both at the same page.

    ![page](https://user-images.githubusercontent.com/74800962/123559044-6b4fd580-d7a2-11eb-844a-1481df0785cf.gif)